malmostad/wp-apps/README.md

 * Install the plugins listed above.
 * Edit `themes/<theme_name>/functions/theme-config.php`

-Use Sass to generate CSS for the child theme.
-This will include both the master and the child theme Sass files (if any).
+Use Sass to generate CSS for the child theme during development.
+This will include both the master and the child themes Sass files.

-During development:

     $ cd wp-content/themes
-    $ sass --watch --style expanded <child-theme>stylesheets/application.scss
+    $ sass --watch --style expanded <child-theme-directory>stylesheets/application.scss

-Build for deploy:

-    $ cd wp-content/themes
-    $ sass --style compressed  <child-theme>stylesheets/application.scss > <child-theme>stylesheets/application.css
+## Build & Deployment
+Capistrano 2 is used for build and deployment of the themes.
+Sass files are compiled during the build process.
+The Wordpress application and plugins are deployed manually.

+The stages defined in the Capistrano build files are found in `config/deployment`.
+Stages are defined to contain both the application name, i.e. `internal-news`, `internal-blog` or `external-blog` as well as the actual stage name, i.e. `staging` or `production`.
+The application name and the stage is separated by a dash.
+To build and deploy the internal news themes for the production environment, run:

+    $ bundle exec cap internal-news-production deploy

 ## Licence
 Released under AGPL version 3.